Skip to main content

 10 Discussion Questions from this Episode:

-1. How did William Palmer’s background influence his real estate journey?
+1. How did William Parmer’s background influence his real estate journey?

-2. What gave William Palmer the confidence to raise private money without prior connections or experience?
+2. What gave William Parmer the confidence to raise private money without prior connections or experience?

-3. Why do Jay Conner and William Palmer focus on building relationships before pitching deals?
+3. Why do Jay Conner and William Parmer focus on building relationships before pitching deals?

 4. What myths about raising real estate money did the episode challenge?